 You can select whether to use superstep semantics via the @SuperSteps(yes) or @SuperSteps(no) annotations.
 Since the default is superstep semantics turned off, you do not have to change anything for migrating older models.
 However, it is recommended to add @SuperSteps(no) to your model to make things more explicit.

-YAKINDU Statechart Tools allow to configure the way composite states are executed.
+YAKINDU Statechart Tools allows the user to configure the way composite states are executed.
 It can be configured whether the parent state or its child state(s) are checked first by setting either the

 @ParentFirstExecution annotation or the